varsitynewsnetwork/o/README.md

 ## Running tests

-Tests use the karma framework + jasmine.
+Tests use the karma test runner + jasmine.
 They can be run via an npm script.

 ```
 $ npm i